Blog / Beginner's handbook / What’s the Best Method for Printing T-shirts

 How does DTF work?

-In DTF printing, the design is first printed on a special film called PET film with water-based inks and a special powder that helps transfer designs.
+In DTF printing, the design is first printed on a special PET film with water-based inks and a powder that helps transfer designs.
 It’s then printed onto the t-shirt.
-The transfer from one surface to the other is done with a heat press machine, making the film peel off and leave an exact print on the garment.
+The transfer from one surface to the other is done with a heat press machine, making the film peel off and leaving an exact print on the garment.

 Direct-to-film printing process Source: Printful

-To print a t-shirt using the DTF method you would need to invest not only in equipment like a heat press machine, but also in material like film and powder—not to mention the pre- and post-treatments for better quality, durable prints.
+To print a t-shirt using the DTF method, you would need to invest not only in equipment like a heat press machine but also in materials like film and powder, as well as the pre- and post-treatments for durable and high-quality prints.

 Learn more: